Staff

 Melissa Stanis

-8th Grade Language Arts, Civics and Math; 4-H Club Leader
+8th Grade Language Arts, Civics and Algebra 1

 I have always been a teacher at heart.
 From teaching my brother to read when I was only 8 to tutoring fellow students while in high school and college, education has been a huge part of my life.
 I taught English in Spain and Russia for 4 years before obtaining my MBA in Barcelona.
 I joined a non-profit organization as the Director of Study Abroad, and then spent 7 years in the realm of legal marketing before homeschooling and road-schooling my own children for 15 years.
 Here at The Pioneer School I have taught a variety of subjects, including language arts, science, pre-algebra, algebra, and civics.
 I love teaching, and in my spare time I adore reading, hiking and traveling.
 I have run 5 marathons and over 20 half marathons, and I really hope to get back to running once all of my injuries heal.